michael-rimmer-nz/308-pae3d-3d-modeler/README.md

 	**Delete(del):**

-		(del) to delete all selected faces, edges and verticies and any edges and faces attached to selected verticies
+		(del) to delete all selected faces, edges and vertices and any edges and faces attached to selected verticies

 	**Duplicate(1):**

-		(1) number key to duplicate all selected faces, edges and verticies
+		(1) number key to duplicate all selected faces, edges and vertices

 ## WSL2 Installation ##